noe-gif/Kotlin-Qr-Code-Scanner/README.md

 <!--if you want to play server URL-->
 <uses-permission android:name="android.permission.INTERNET" />
 ```
-Implements IVLCVout.Callback and MediaPlayer.EventListener in activity or fragment
+Implements IVLCVout.Callback and MediaPlayer.EventListener in activity

 Include following veriables at class level
 ```kotlin